riceissa/issarice.com/wiki/archive-of-my-monthly-updates.md

 I also started working on a portfolio page, which should provide an alternative to my [work]() page.

-For previous monthly updates, see the [archive of my monthly updates]().

 # June 2019

 For completed tasks, see the [work]() page.